schifferl/tuberculosis/README.md

 processing is appropriate here.
-Microarray data were processed from raw files (e.g. `CEL` files) and background corrected using the normal-exponential method and the saddle-point approximation to maximum likelihood as implimented in the *[limma](https://bioconductor.org/packages/3.14/limma)* R/Bioconductor package; no normalization of expression values was done; where platforms necessitated it, the RMA (robust multichip average) algorithm without
+Microarray data were processed from raw files (e.g. `CEL` files) and background corrected using the normal-exponential method and the saddle-point approximation to maximum likelihood as implemented in the *[limma](https://bioconductor.org/packages/3.14/limma)* R/Bioconductor package; no normalization of expression values was done; where platforms necessitated it, the RMA (robust multichip average) algorithm without